 Casket latches secure the lid closed.
 These are inset in the casket wall with a bottom plate, lever, and top plate secured by two screws.
 The pin then screws into the lid.
 You can read more details and see photos on our casket latch listings.

-The casket hardware kit shown on this page has all parts for flush-mounted hinges, both side- and flush-mount top support, and latches plus all of the screws you need to secure all of the parts to the casket (screws are not shown in the photo above).
+The casket hardware kit shown on this page has all parts for both edge-mounted and flush-mounted hinges, both side- and flush-mount top support, and lid latches plus all of the screws you need to secure all of the parts to the casket (screws are not shown in the photo above).
 All of these parts are optional if you are building a simple pine box with a removable lid you intend to secure closed with screws or nails.

 While some European caskets do not have handles, most caskets do have handles for practical reasons.
 There are several styles of solid mount or swing bar handles.
 You can fabricate your own or choose from what is available at your local hardware store such as large drawer pulls or door and gate pull handles.